 More on Onglyza Lawsuits

 Many Onglyza users and their family members have decided to take legal action by filing claims as a result of the medications link to unanticipated health issues.
-Users of Onglyza allege that they have suffered serious medical conditions as a result of their use of the drugs and that the manufacturer was aware of these risks but chose not to share it with the public.
+Users of Onglyza allege that they have suffered serious medical conditions as a result of their use of the drug and that the manufacturer was aware of these risks but chose not to share it with the public.
 Some users have already filed lawsuits against AstraZeneca after experiencing health problems associated with their Onglyza use.

-If you have recently lost a loved one as a result of his or her use of Onglyza or suspected use of Onglyza, family members may be eligible for compensation.
+If you have recently lost a loved one as a result of his or her use or suspected use of Onglyza, you and your family members may be eligible for compensation.